zjykzj/YOLO11Face/docs/en/quickstart.md

 For more instructions, visit the [Conda quickstart guide](guides/conda-quickstart.md).

-### What are the advantages of using Docker to run Ultralytics YOLOv8?
+### What are the advantages of using Docker to run Ultralytics YOLO?

-Using Docker to run Ultralytics YOLOv8 provides an isolated and consistent environment, ensuring smooth performance across different systems.
+Using Docker to run Ultralytics YOLO provides an isolated and consistent environment, ensuring smooth performance across different systems.
 It also eliminates the complexity of local installation.
 Official Docker images from Ultralytics are available on [Docker Hub](https://hub.docker.com/r/ultralytics/ultralytics), with different variants tailored for GPU, CPU, ARM64, NVIDIA Jetson, and Conda environments.
 Below are the commands to pull and run the latest image:

 ```bash
 # Pull the latest ultralytics image from Docker Hub